What Makes a Will Valid?

 - Distribute the remaining assets to the persons or organizations or charities of your choice

-Individuals who die without a will are called “intestate.”
+People who die without a will are intestate.
 This means that state intestate succession laws will determine how an individual’s estate assets are distributed.

 Intestacy laws vary by state, so intestate succession can differ depending on where you live.
-Typically, however, intestate succession starts with one’s surviving spouse or adult or minor children, and, if none, to surviving parents, siblings, aunts, uncles, nieces, nephews, and possibly more distant relatives.
+But typically, intestate succession starts with your surviving spouse or children.
+It then goes to surviving parents, siblings, aunts, uncles, nieces, nephews, and possibly more distant relatives.

 Basic Requirements for a Valid Will